The-FerryMan1/task-traker-cli/README.md

 - Node.js
 - Bun
-- A terminal or command-line interfac
+- A terminal or command-line interface

 To install dependencies: